 Passionate about music and want to play live with other young people?

-Join MEI Guildhall Young Artists - new members are very welcome.
+Join one of our MEI Music Centres - new members are very welcome.

 Learning to Play?